COINtoolbox/RESSPECT_old/docs/source/index.rst

 Acknowledgements
 ****************

-This work is heavily based on the first prototype developed  during COIN Residence Program (`CRP#4 <https://iaacoin.wixsite.com/crp2017>`_), held in Clermont Ferrand, France, 2017 and financially supported by `Universite Clermont Auvergne <https://en.uca.fr/english-version/>`_ and `La Region Auvergne-Rhone-Alpes <https://www.auvergnerhonealpes.fr/>`_.
-We thank Emmanuel Gangler for encouraging the realization of this event.
+This work is heavily based on the first prototype developed  during COIN Residence Program (`CRP#4 <https://iaacoin.wixsite.com/crp2017>`_), held in Clermont Ferrand, France, 2017.

 The `COsmostatistics INitiative (COIN) <https://cosmostatistics-initiative.org>`_ receives financial support from `CNRS <http://www.cnrs.fr/>`_ as part of its MOMENTUM programme over the 2018-2020 period, under the project *Active Learning for Large Scale Sky Surveys*.